m3gan-m/CIDM-6395-Capstone/Assignment1.md

 What do you wish you knew and/or don't realize you are missing        | Through the Data Analytics courses I have taken so far through this degree, I have found I need better practice and experience completing certain processes using REST API, VPS servers, myPHPadmin, Jupyter notebooks, etc. During the semester I completed CIDM 5310, I worked through many challenges in understanding how to set these programs up to function properly, sometimes needing reinstalls due to needing to reset a root password.
 While the concept of using some programs seems straightforward, the actual work while in them felt more complicated and less intuitive.
 I feel spending more time with peers or instructors could aid in learning best use methods for completing necessary actions.
 &nbsp;
-***Data Mining and Management***                 | ***&nbsp;*** What is it; Why is it important       | An entity is a thing that can have data stored about it.
-It can be a physical object (e.g. car, person), a concept (e.g. address) or an event (e.g. student enrolment in a course).
-They represent nouns.
+***Data Mining and Management***                 | ***&nbsp;*** What is it; Why is it important       | TBD.
 Samples of work        | &nbsp;
 CIDM 6350        | [https://github.com/m3gan-m/CIDM-6350](https://github.com/m3gan-m/CIDM-6350)
 CIDM 6351        | [https://github.com/m3gan-m/CIDM-6351](https://github.com/m3gan-m/CIDM6351)
 &nbsp;
-***Systems Development***                 | ***&nbsp;*** What is it; Why is it important        | An entity is a thing that can have data stored about it.
-It can be a physical object (e.g. car, person), a concept (e.g. address) or an event (e.g. student enrolment in a course).
-They represent nouns.
+***Systems Development***                 | ***&nbsp;*** What is it; Why is it important        | TBD.
 Samples of work        | &nbsp;
 CIDM 6303        | [https://github.com/m3gan-m/CIDM-6303](https://github.com/m3gan-m/CIDM-6303)
 CIDM 6325        | [https://github.com/m3gan-m/CIDM-6325](https://github.com/m3gan-m/CIDM-6325)
 &nbsp;
-***Networking and Cybersecurity***                 | ***&nbsp;*** What is it; Why is it important        | An entity is a thing that can have data stored about it.
-It can be a physical object (e.g. car, person), a concept (e.g. address) or an event (e.g. student enrolment in a course).
-They represent nouns.
+***Networking and Cybersecurity***                 | ***&nbsp;*** What is it; Why is it important        | TBD.
 Samples of work        | &nbsp;
 CIDM 6340        | [https://github.com/m3gan-m/CIDM-6340](https://github.com/m3gan-m/CIDM-6340)
 CIDM 6341        | [https://github.com/m3gan-m/CIDM-6341](https://github.com/m3gan-m/CIDM-6341)